Netcracker/KubeMarine/documentation/Installation.md

 **Note**:

 * All settings have their own priority.
 They are generated in the priority they are in the above table.
 Their priority cannot be changed.
 * DNS resolving is done according to the [hardcoded plugin chain](https://github.com/coredns/coredns/blob/v1.8.0/plugin.cfg).
-That is a query goes through `template`, then through `hosts`, then through `kubernetes`, then through `forward`.
-By default Corefile contains `template` setting which resolves all names like `*.{{ cluster_name }}` into vIP address.
-Hence despite entries in `Hosts` such names are resolved into vIP addess.
+This specifies that a query goes through `template`, then through `hosts`, then through `kubernetes`, and then through `forward`.
+By default, Corefile contains the `template` setting, which resolves all names like `*.{{ cluster_name }}` in the vIP address.
+Hence despite entries in `Hosts`, such names are resolved in the vIP address.
 * You can set any setting parameter to `False` to disable it, no matter what type it is.
 * It is possible to specify other Corefile settings in an inventory-like format.
 However, this is risky since the settings have not been tested with the generator.
 All non-supported settings have a lower priority.